robertmartin8/ReasonableDeviations/_posts/2022-06-12-molecular-notes-part-2.md

 <img src="{{ site.imageurl }}secondbrain2/command_line.png" style="width:80%;"/>
 </center>

-The code to do all this is remarkably simple – check out the Molecular Notes [GitHub repo]((https://github.com/robertmartin8/MolecularNotes)).
+The code to do all this is remarkably simple – check out the Molecular Notes [GitHub repo](https://github.com/robertmartin8/MolecularNotes).

 ### Polymer

 One can also build more advanced applications.
 I built a spaced repetition (flashcard) tool called Polymer to help me review my notes in a different way.

 Like other flashcard tools, Polymer flashes the title of an Atom or Molecule and I try to recall the contents.
 I then press “Show” to check my understanding, before clicking one of the Difficulty buttons to tell Polymer how hard I found it to recall the note.
-It then uses a dumb spaced repetition algorithm to decide when it should next show me the note.
+It then uses a dumb spaced repetition algorithm (explained below) to decide when it should next show me the note.

 <center>
 <img src="{{ site.imageurl }}secondbrain2/polymer.png" style="width:100%;"/>